googlefonts/fontdiffenator/README.md

 ## Future work

-The developers of fontTools are working on [otlib](https://github.com/fonttools/fonttools/issues/468) which should turn gpos and gsub data into native Python objects.
-This is much cleaner than using our current solution of converting fonts to ttx and using regex.
+### Comparing OpenType features

+The developers of fontTools are working on [otlLib](https://github.com/fonttools/fonttools/issues/468) which will make working with OpenType data much easier.
+Our current solution uses the approach implemented in nototools.
+We ttxn the gpos and gsub font tables then use regular expressions to parse the data.
+We should refactor once otlLib can unbuild OpenType features.

 ## Installation